**As of August 13, 2021, all patients on immunosuppressive medication qualify for a 3rd COVID-19 vaccine dose (booster)**

 Please call if you have any questions regarding medication instructions during Covid-19 vaccination.

 At this time, there is no known significant difference among the vaccines in efficacy or safety.
-We recommend that you get the first vaccine that becomes available to you.

 Please contact your doctor with any questions you have about vaccination.